How to Make Concrete Garden Markers + Free Printable

 [I don’t recommend cardboard, which is what I used the first time around, because there’s water in the concrete and it will leach into the cardboard and create an uneven surface, which may result in cracking.
 Trust me, I know.]

-To make one small brick (2″ x 4″ x 1″), I measured just over 1 cup of concrete mix and added 1/2 tsp of terra cotta dye.
-To make one larger brick (2″ x 7″ x 1″), I measured just over 2 cups of concrete mix and 1 tsp of dye.
+To make one small brick (2″ x 4″ x 1″), I measure just over 1 cup of concrete mix and added 1/2 tsp of dye.

 This is an example of what happens when you place your letters in cement that’s too wet.
 After removing the letters and the form, it kind of squashed in on itself and then eventually cracked.
 So sad.

-Here you can see the concrete is much drier.
-Because I made it thicker (like soft ice cream), I only had to wait a few minutes after pouring for it to be dry enough to impress with the letters.
-You can tell it’s ready when a toothpick is poked into the top and the hole seems dry.
-If it doesn’t fill in, then your brick is probably ready for letters.
+Here you can see the concrete is much drier than in my previous example.
+Because I made it thicker (like soft ice cream), I only had to wait a few minutes after pouring it into the mold for it to be dry enough to impress with the letters.

 Clean off the edges of the mold and remove it after placing the letters.
-You may need to push down on top of the brick (on each end) to facilitate mold removal.
-Wash your supplies outside, since the concrete could mess with your pipes.
+You may need to push down on top of the brick mold (on each end) to facilitate its removal.

 You can tuck them into planters.